One of the most labour-intensive parts in managing a huge SEO account involves grouping keywords in categories that make sense.

 Yet, you need to take care not to become too narrow in your scope.

-Keyword management may seem easy at first, but there are a lot of dimensions to consider:
+Keyword tracking and management may seem easy at first, but there are a lot of dimensions to consider:

 Here’s a checklist that you can use with your team, with every item we’ve included on each approach: